cdl-geneseo/geneseo-dictionary/I/Insomnia-Film-Festival.md

 # Insomnia Film Festival

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Insomnia Film Festival

 Created by  Unknown User (jve2) on Apr 28, 2015

 n.
 A festival in which competing Geneseo students have a day (24 hours) to create and present a short film.&quot;Are you going to the Insomnia Film Festival this year?&quot;As of 2015, 85% knew the word.(Eckert, G-M 2015)